-Accounting continues to be recognized as one of the world's leading professions, offering many opportunities for a rewarding career.
-All organizations, both large and small, use accounting to make sure they are using resources efficiently, meeting objectives and making plans for increasing profits.
+Accounting continues to be recognized as one of the world's leading professions.
 Professional opportunities in the field of accounting include professional practice as a certified public accountant, corporate accountant, controller, and government sector fiscal officer.

 Professional designations include CPA (Certified Public Accountant), CFA (Certified Financial Analyst), CFP (Certified Financial Planner), COAF (Certified Professional Forecaster and Certified Advanced Professional Forecaster), CMA (Certified Managerial Accountant), CFE (Certified Fraud Examiner), CIA (Certified Internal Auditor).

 Financial decisions affect everything that an organization does: from multimillion-dollar investments to salary and fringe benefit levels to the appropriate cash balances in a firm's bank accounts Professional opportunities in the field of finance can lead to careers in financial services such as banking officers, investment portfolio managers, corporate treasurers, and financial planners.
 Finance major specializations might include corporate finance and investment banking, energy finance, investment management, financial markets/banking, real estate or general finance.
 Professional designations include CFA (Chartered Financial Analyst) CFP (Certified Financial Planner).

 Whether seeking employment in a large Fortune 500 company, a non-profit organization, or in an entrepreneurial endeavor, the management major can provide you with the foundation you need to be successful in any business environment.
 Management major specializations might include human resource management, operations management, hospitality management and distribution management.